Sigmapitech/area/README.md

  - **Step 1**: Go to back and a create a \`config.toml\` file.
 Fill it based on the data in exemples/exemple_config:
     The `jwt_secret` is an ascii string.
+    Create an `uri` (or copy for exemples/exemple_config) and fill it with `"sqlite+aiosqlite:///app.db"`.
+    Each routes is defined following that structure: [routes.{service}].
+The list of services can be found in back/app/routes.
     For each routes fill the `client_id` and `client_secret` with your own.
     Note for caldav/gmail/youtube, use the same `client_id`/`client_secret`.
 The `client_id` must finish with `.apps.googleusercontent.com`.

- In the provider section, replace the client_id and client_secret with your client_id and client_secret.
-Repeat for every provider.
-(They can be found in back/app/routes)

 - **Step 2**: Go to front and create a \`gradle.properties\` file.
 Fill it with the informations in exemples/exemple_gradle.
 Fill `RELEASE_STORE_PASSWORD` and `RELEASE_KEY_PASSWORD` with your own password.
 The two must have an identical one.